Automattic/jetpack/to-test.md

 ## 6.6

+### Verification Tools

+We've made a big improvement to the process needed to verify a site with Google.
+Here are the details steps you can follow to test the new process:

+1. On a brand new site that has not been verified yet, go to Jetpack -> Settings -> Traffic
+2. Click "Verify with Google" in the input box in the Verification Tools.
+3. You will be prompted to authorize the connection in a popup
+4. The UI should change to tell you that your site was verified.
+5. Check and make sure the tag has been added to your site's head, and that the site is marked as verified in your Google Search Console.

 ### Infinite Scroll

 Infinite Scroll was not fully compatible with the Privacy options that were recently added to WordPress.
 We've fixed that!
 To test, try the following: